Prickly pear cactus

 Don’t water it.
 Most folks over water this cactus and you only have to water it at initial planting.
 After that do not water.
 If your cactus is in a container you should water occasionally about once per month tops.
-You can use organic fertilizer if it looks yellow.
+You can use organic fertilizer if it looks yellow and apply it at half the recommended ratio.
 Purchase cactus juice to help with growth and greener color.

-It is susceptible to mealybugs.
+It is susceptible to mealybugs and scale.
 These insects will attack cactus especially the prickly pear.
 Mealybugs are small insects that look similar to small bunches of cotton.

 Learn how to remove mealybugs by visiting this page.
 Insects and Diseases on plants.

 Color Your World Nursery Located in Las Cruces, NM will usually carry the prickly pear cactus.
 Be sure to ask for them at your local retail/wholesale nursery.